Silver Star (The Four Seasons song)

-"Silver Star" is the lead song on the Four Seasons album Who Loves You.
+"Silver Star" is the opening song on the Four Seasons album Who Loves You.
 As was the case of all the songs on the LP, it was written by Bob Gaudio and Judy Parker and produced by Gaudio.
 Drummer Gerry Polci sang lead.
 Frankie Valli's contribution was limited to harmony vocals, since he was gradually losing his hearing in the 1970s due to otosclerosis.
 An operation restored most of Valli's hearing in the 1980s.

 Reception

 Billboard said that "Silver Star" is an "infectious rocker with a disco feel," saying further that it sounds "in spots" like early Who songs.
 Cash Box called the song "an up-tempo cut, with strong emphasis...on vocal harmony," stating that "acoustic guitars hold up the rhythm tracks" and that "the song has a couple of interesting breaks that work well to hook the listener into the song."
 Record World said that it "should keep the group's streak [of hits] alive without any difficulty."